lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     *add_force* commands, and run for an extra 50 ps:

 ..  code-block:: lammps
-   :caption: *to be copied in pullonPEG/input.lammps*

     fix myaf1 oxygen_end1 addforce ${f0} 0 0
     fix myaf2 oxygen_end2 addforce -${f0} 0 0
     run 50000

 ..  container:: justify

-   If you open the *dump.lammpstrj* file using *VMD*, you should see that the PEG molecule rapidly aligns in the direction of the force:
+    If you open the *dump.lammpstrj* file using *VMD*, you should see that the PEG molecule eventually aligns in the direction of the force:

 .. figure:: ../figures/level2/polymer-in-water/pulled_peg_dark.png
     :alt: PEG molecule in water